redox-os/redox/README.md

 # Redox
-Redox is a Rust based operating system, designed to be modular and well documented (TODO).
+Redox is a Rust based operating system, designed to be modular and well documented.

 ## Building on Ubuntu
 - Run the setup script and enter your password when prompted (to install Rust compiler and its dependencies)